Professional Indemnity Insurance Explained

 Do I really need Professional Indemnity Insurance?

 If you’re getting paid for your professional advice or opinion then you need to make sure you are covering yourself!
-Professional Indemnity cover is necessary for:
+Professional Indemnity cover is important for:

 - Anyone who provides professional advice or services to a business or individual